Heavy Cream 101: Nutrition Facts and Health Effects

 Concerns About Heavy Cream

-The main concern about heavy cream revolves around the energy to nutrient density ratio and possible over-consumption.
+The main concern about heavy cream revolves around its saturated fat content, the energy-to-nutrient ratio, and possible over-consumption.

 Heavy Cream is Extremely High in Calories and Fat

-However, the issue with heavy cream (and other isolated fats like butter and coconut oil) is that they are energy-dense but not very nutrient-dense.
+However, one issue with heavy cream (and other isolated fats like butter and coconut oil) is that they are energy-dense but not very good sources of nutrients.

-In other words; enjoy it, but watch the portion sizes!
+In other words, enjoy cream when you have it, but watch the portion sizes!

 Sometimes people may have sensitivities to dairy products, or they may not be able to source heavy cream at a time they need it.

-Key Point: Is heavy cream bad for us?
-No, but it isn’t very nutrient-dense compared to the amount of energy it provides.
+Key Point: Is heavy cream “bad” for us?
+No, but it isn’t very nutrient-rich compared to the amounts of energy it provides.

 Perhaps you need some heavy cream but don’t have any on hand?

-Or maybe it is difficult/expensive to source in your local area?
+Or maybe it is difficult or expensive to source in the local area?

-Don’t worry, because it is surprisingly easy to make it at home.
+Surprisingly, it is relatively easy to make a close cream ‘substitute’ at home.

-Although it won’t be exactly the same, it is an excellent substitute for heavy cream that is equivalent in taste/fat content.
+Although it won’t be exactly the same, this is a substitute for heavy cream that has a similar taste and fat content.

 All you need is a bit of time and two ingredients;